rse/pptx-prompter/README.md

 About
 -----

-**PPTX-Prompter** is a client/server applications for showing a prompter view for PowerPoint presentations, based on embedded, hidden, even numbered, exported slides.
+**PPTX-Prompter** is a clientserver applications for showing a prompter view for Microsoft PowerPoint &reg; presentations, based on embedded, hidden, even numbered, pre-exported slides.
+It is intended as a replacement for the standard presenter view in Microsoft PowerPoint &reg; presentations, which has two main drawbacks: it does not provide *reasonable* text formatting and it does not provide an *analog* clock showing the remaining time.

 The application, written in [TypeScript](https://www.typescriptlang.org/), consists of a central